 Lee has worked for the charity since 2008, managing the Information and Support Service and fundraising for it.
 They also work part-time for another charity focusing on volunteering and contribute podcasts to the academic website Pod Academy.
 Lee has also worked as a radio producer for independent and BBC radio.

 Steven first worked for the BSA from 2009-2015, during which time he set up its social media presence and Facebook support group.
 He rejoined late in 2018 to take over on the website and said, "I used to really enjoy editing the old magazine Speaking Out, so am excited about showcasing the stories and experiences of people who stammer through the website."

 Manisha Vora, Finance Officer

-Mandy Taylor (Vice Chair)
+Paul Fix (Vice Chair)

 "I am an Experimental Psychologist at UCL.
 At the age of 18 I almost took my own life because of my stammer.
 However, through therapy and support I learned to see my stammer as a slingshot; it held me back, but now it's propelling me forward.
 I recently completed a PhD exploring the brains of people who stammer and using this information to develop more effective therapies.
 I also co-founded the London support group for people who stammer."